Cloufield/GWASTutorial/README.md

 ### GWAS

 - [Association tests](https://cloufield.github.io/GWASTutorial/06_Association_tests/): After QC, we will perform the very first association tests for a simulated binary trait (case-control trait) with a logistic regression model using PLINK.
-- [Visualization](https://cloufield.github.io/GWASTutorial/Visualization/): To visualize the summary statistics generated from association tests, we will use a python pakage called gwaslab to create mahattan plots, Quantitle-Quantile plots and Regional plots.
+- [Visualization](https://cloufield.github.io/GWASTutorial/Visualization/): To visualize the summary statistics generated from association tests, we will use a python pakage called gwaslab to create mManhattan plots, Quantitle-Quantile plots and Regional plots.

 ### Post-GWAS